gbroques/b-wells-productions/README.md

 # K Rock Productions
-This is a homepage for a ficticious music production studio.
+This is a homepage for a fictitious music production studio.

 ## Setup
 - `git clone https://github.com/gbroques/k-rock-productions.git`